Americans United Youth Advisory Council

 The Youth Advisory Council assists Americans United for Separation of Church and State in promotion of the organization's mission and goals to young people.
 Youth Advisory Council members:

-- Keep the organization appraised of trends in outreach to youth
+Keep the organization apprised of trends in outreach to youth

 Work to increase membership and participation of young people in Americans United